 To see Selling Power's most recently published Selling Power 500 listing, click here.

 Every year, new companies make the list while others drop off.
-The total number of salespeople employed by all 500 companies listed is 25,195,311, which represents a small increase of just over 1 percent – or an increase of about 260,000 salespeople – over last year.
-This overall change is due almost entirely to the relatively small increase in the number of salespeople working for direct selling companies.
+The total number of salespeople employed by all 500 companies listed is 25,842,330, which represents a sizable increase of over 11 percent – or an increase of almost three million salespeople – over last year.
+This overall change is due almost entirely to the substantial increase in the reported number of salespeople working in the direct selling industry.

-The top 20 automotive megadealers reported positive numbers across the board this year.
-The top 20 firms own 1,796 dealerships (up by about 3 percent), employ an estimated 26,940 salespeople (an increase of about 3 percent), and produce more than $123 billion in sales (up by more than 5 percent).
-This brings the average annual sales per salesperson to over $4.5 million (up by just over 2 percent).
-The productivity registered shows a growing automotive industry in the early stages of a recovery period.
+The top 20 automotive megadealers reported generally positive numbers this year.
+The top 20 firms own 1,649 dealerships, employ an estimated 24,735 salespeople, and produce over $134 billion in sales (up by almost 5 percent).
+This brings the average annual sales per salesperson to over $5.4 million (up by almost 14 percent).
+The productivity registered indicates a positive year for the automotive industry.

-The top 50 insurance companies employ sales forces totaling 606,340 across the industry, with an average sales volume per salesperson of $1,626,310.
-This represents a small increase in productivity of about 5 percent.
-In fact, the number of salespeople increased slightly from last year (a 1 percent increase), while their productivity continued to increase ahead of the sales-force pace of growth.
-The total number of employees also posted a small increase of about 5 percent over 2017.
+The top 50 insurance companies employ sales forces totaling 626,917 across the industry, with an average sales volume per salesperson of $2,105,212.
+This represents a hefty increase in productivity of more than 27 percent.
+In fact, the number of salespeople increased slightly from last year (a 2.4 percent increase), while their productivity continued to increase ahead of the sales-force pace of growth.
+The total number of employees posted a decrease of 7.3 percent from 2019.

-Each salesperson in the service or manufacturing industry supports, on average, 17.91 other jobs within the company; that figure marks a significant increase over last year’s number of 15.08 and continues a trend of increases over the past few years.
-These companies employ a total sales force of almost 1.2 million salespeople, who produce more than $9 trillion in sales and ensure the employment of more than 21 million people.
-This underscores the fact that the sales forces of America are responsible for helping sustain and ensure our economy’s future growth, both during and after we emerge from the pandemic.
+Each salesperson in the service or manufacturing industry supports, on average, 19.09 other jobs within the company; that figure marks a slight decrease from last year’s number of 20.36 and breaks a trend of increases over the past few years.
+These companies employ a total sales force of more than one million salespeople, who produce over $10 trillion in sales and ensure the employment of almost 23 million people.
+This underscores the fact that the sales forces of America will be responsible for helping sustain and ensure our economy’s future growth, both during and after we emerge from the pandemic.

 TOP EXECUTIVES – Use the Selling Power 500 to benchmark your company’s productivity per salesperson.
 Find out how you measure up to your competition and the average in your industry.
 Check which companies have decreased their sales forces and which are gearing up for expansion.
 Buy the full listing now.